msanchez-ayala/deal-finder/README.md

-# lululemon-scrape
+# deal-finder
-I want to know when some shorts go on sale
+I want to know when retail items go on sale